 Our program emphasizes five core values for Middle School students to live by:

 - Respect for peers, adults and the school facilities and environment;

 - Responsibility toward self, others, the school and the surrounding community;

 These values color every aspect of students' day-to-day experience: classroom learning, athletic and artistic endeavors, service learning projects and cocurricular clubs and activities.
 Not only do students continue to set the highest standards for themselves – they also develop a greater sense of social responsibility.

 Early adolescence is an exciting period for children to discover what they can achieve.
 We provide numerous opportunities for students to excel as scholars, athletes and artists.

 - Instruction in core academic subjects – English language arts, mathematics, social studies and science – places ever-greater emphasis on close reading, carefully crafted writing, critical thinking, social responsibility and creative problem-solving.
 Language study allows for students to build upon skills in Spanish or another new language.

 - Physical education classes and organized athletics foster teamwork and leadership skills as well as fitness.

 - A carefully planned arts rotation ensures that all students receive instruction in visual arts and theatre while pursuing music throughout Middle School.
 Budding orators may begin pursuing speech and debate, and all students give a public speech in grade eight.

-The Governance Committee of the Board seeks interested community members to serve on a committee of the Board of Trustees beginning in fall 2020.
+The board seeks interested community members to serve in a committee-only capacity beginning in fall 2024.